augustoamerico/expenses_fetcher/README.md

 ---

+Future sinks: Excel Online
+- The repository abstraction is designed to support an ExcelRepository that mirrors the Google Sheets experience (staging sheet, final sheet, metadata).
+This enables the same repository-first workflow for Excel users.

+---

-Categorization
+Categorization and type learning

 - RegexTagger: Match description strings using regex to assign categories
-- HistoricTagger: Learns from repository history (description→category pairs) so recurring merchants inherit categories
+- HistoricTagger: Learns from your Expenses history (by Description) to suggest both Category and Type

-Transfers detection:
+- Transfer detection:
-- If a tagger returns a category that matches the name of any configured account, the transaction is flagged as a transfer (used by some sinks)
+  - If Category matches any configured account name, the transaction is marked as Transfer unless a tagger already set a Type

 ---